MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

  <em> I used the Rmd file as an opportunity to answer questions from the case study for completion sake.
 Rmd files are simple and easy to make. </em>

 * R Markdown is a Markdown file exclusively for R its syntax is akin to HTML.
 HTML is similar to SQL in that it's not a programming language.
 SQL is a query langauge.
 HTML is a markup language and the foundation off all websites.
-* Markdown files are easier to make than HTML and only have a few syntax.
+- Markdown files are easier to make than HTML and only have a few syntax.
 This is the page I used to create mine [Markdown Guide](https://www.markdownguide.org/cheat-sheet)
+- THis is the page I used to create the Rmd sections [R Markdown Guide](https://rmarkdown.rstudio.com/lesson-15.html)

 * The R Markdown file is where I choose to answer stakeholder questions and give my data-driven insights.